bethanycayeradcliff/bethany/projects-and-work/project-samples/tikTokAsPublic.md

 # Tik Tok as a Complicated Public: Navigating the Self Amidst the Tumultuous Digital Space
-## This paper was completed in the Dr. Amelia Acker's seminar course "Critial Data Studies," fall 2019
+## This paper was completed in Dr. Amelia Acker's seminar course "Critial Data Studies," fall 2019

 ## Introduction